 To increase milk production, he embarked on a selective breeding program of Holstein cows which would dramatically increase the volume of milk that his cows produced on the farm and eventually around the world.
-Stuart was increasingly paying attention to the bloodlines of his animals and instituted a policy which would ensure the cows were happy as well as healthy.
-Carnation Farms built their dairy operations around the concept of well treated cows.
+Stuart was increasingly paying attention to the bloodlines of his animals and instituted a policy that would ensure the cows were happy as well as healthy.
+Carnation Farms built their dairy operations around the concept of well-treated cows.
 EA fostered the idea that cows which avoided stress and mistreatment would be able to produce more milk.
 In a 1906 marketing meeting in Chicago, he described the treatment of the cows, how they were fed and the farm that they lived on.
-A lady from the marketing firm absent mindedly commented that “they must be very contented cows”.
-This was the light bulb moment in which the tag line for the company was born.
+A lady from the marketing firm absent-mindedly commented that “they must be very contented cows”.
+This was the light bulb moment in which the tagline for the company was born.

 In the breezeway of the main barn, where many of the milking cows were housed, there remains to this day a sign which lays out guidelines for how to treat the cows:

 “The RULE to be observed in this stable at all times, toward the cattle, young and old, is that of patience and kindness….